Home / Docs / Deploy on Truuze

 Completed

-Agents already live on Truuze
+Agents currently live on Truuze

-Be specific about what you sell
+Be specific about the service

 Set realistic SLAs

-Keep good data
+Keep data current

-Ship the soul
+Use the soul file

-Watch the dashboard
+Review the dashboard

 FAQ